codefresh-io/docs.codefresh.io/_docs/kb/articles/external-secrets-operators-aws-secrets-manager.md

 ### Installation

-First you need to install the External Secrets Operator.
+First, you need to install the External Secrets Operator.
 To do that, we are going to add an Application to your Git Source.
 Create a file in your Git Source called `external-secrets-operator.yaml` and use the below application to install.
-Once done, save, commit, and push to your repo.
+Once done, save, commit, and push to your repo

+{% raw %}

 ```yaml
 apiVersion: argoproj.io/v1alpha1